ttscoff/fish_files/README.md

 - `idea`: Record an idea with doing
 - `imdown`: Test for internet connection and notify when it comes up
 - `imgsize`: Quickly get image dimensions from the command line
+- `index_of`: return the 1-based index of the first argument in remaining arguments
 - `ip`: Get external IP address
 - `ips`: Display all ip addresses for this host
 - `is`: test if given file is of a file type. is TYPE FILE